-What to Know About the Benefits of Marijuana.
 Marijuana and CBD have been the conversation ever since marijuana was made legal in 16 states and medical marijuana legal in 36 others.
 New York was the first state to legalize marijuana on March 31, 2014, and other states followed suit.
 What was once a Schedule 1 drug is now lauded for its myriad of health benefits and is also a treasure trove for businesses countrywide.
 In today’s post, we’ll be looking at the benefits of medical marijuana that could tickle your fancy.

 Contrary to popular thought, marijuana is more than just a euphoria-inducing drug for hippies and errant teenagers.
 There are many benefits of marijuana that particularly touch on mental and physical health.
 Read on to find out the plethora of marijuana benefits and how it can help address certain medical conditions.